gofilipa/botz/class_notes/twitter_bot.md

 # how to make a twitter bot

+## set up github and vs code

+First, make an empty repository on github.
+Make sure that you do not include a readme or gitignore.
+It has to be totally empty.

+Then, open the repository from VS code: https://code.visualstudio.com/docs/sourcecontrol/github#_opening-a-repository

-## configurate twitter account & api access
+## configure twitter account & api access

 1. Bot's Twitter Account (create a new Twitter account for the bot) -
    NOTE: It's important that you Label this account as 'Automated' or